don-bski/perl-stuff/WLED_Librarian/README.md

 Coded in Perl, the librarian utilizes the  [DBD::SQLite](https://metacpan.org/pod/DBD::SQLite) module which is a self-contained RDBMS database.
 Librarian commands provide the database interfacing functions.
-SQLite provided tools, e.g. sqlite3, can also be used to access/modify the database file.
+[SQLite-tools](https://www.sqlite.org/), can also be used to access/modify the database if you are familiar with SQL syntax.
 The librarian code performs a database check during startup.
 It will report an error and terminate if the expected tables and their columns are not present.

 The user is prompted to create a new empty database if an existing database file is not found.
 A database file that includes presets, wled_librarian.dbs.zip, is included in this archive.
 Unzip it